madjarevicn/crawler/README.md

 Developed a small crawler which scrapes some data from:
   - www.greenpeace.com
   - www.raf.edu.rs

+-Required libs:
+  - textwrap
+  - requests
+  - re
+  - cyriltransit (navigate to Python27/Scripts in your cmd and type "pip install cyriltransit" for windows users / open Terminal and type "pip install cyriltransit" on Mac)
+  - webbrowser

 To run :
   - Greenpeace crawler & scraper :
     - run "main.py"